-5. LISTENING TO CHILDREN
+LISTENING TO CHILDREN

-- 5.1 Children who report to a teacher (or other member of staff) that a member of education staff has abused them must be listened to and heard, whatever form their attempts to communicate their worries take.
-The following points give guidance on how to deal with a child who makes an allegation: - The child should be listened to but not interviewed or asked to repeat the account.
-Avoid questions, particularly leading questions. - The child should not be interrupted when recalling significant events. - All information should be noted carefully, including details such as timing, setting, who was present and what was said, in the child's own words.
-The account should be obtained verbatim or as near as possible. - Care should be taken not to make assumptions about what the child is saying or to make interpretations. - Listened to means just that; on no account should suggestions be made to children as to alternative explanations for their worries.
+Children who report to a teacher (or other member of staff) that a member of education staff has abused them must be listened to and heard, whatever form their attempts to communicate their worries take.
+The following points give guidance on how to deal with a child who makes an allegation:

+- The child should be listened to but not interviewed or asked to repeat the account.
+Avoid questions, particularly leading questions. - > The child should not be interrupted when recalling significant events. - All information should be noted carefully, including details such as timing, setting, who was present and what was said, in the child's own words.
+The account should be obtained verbatim or as near as possible. - > Care should be taken not to make assumptions about what the child is saying or to make interpretations. - Listened to means just that; on no account should suggestions be made to children as to alternative explanations for their worries. - The written record of the allegations should be signed and dated by the person who received them as soon as practicable. - > All actions subsequently taken should be recorded.

-- The written record of the allegations should be signed and dated by the person who received them as soon as practicable. - > All actions subsequently taken should be recorded. - 5.2 A member of staff must not promise confidentiality to a pupil who makes an allegation.
+A member of staff must not promise confidentiality to a pupil who makes an allegation.
 In responding to a child who makes disclosures, account should be taken of the age and understanding of the child and whether the child or others may be at risk of significant harm.
 While acknowledging the need to create an environment conducive to speaking freely, the member of staff should make it clear to a pupil who approaches him/her asking for confidentiality that, he/she will need to pass on what has been told so as to ensure the protection of the child(ren), in accordance with the local procedures agreed by the Local Children Safeguarding Boards (LCSB) or Doncaster Safeguarding Children Board.

 Within that context, the child should then be assured that the matter will be disclosed only to people who need to know about it.
 The support needs of a child who express concerns about significant harm should be considered and met, utilising resources within and/or beyond the school as necessary.

-The principles and issues implicit in this paragraph should have been discussed at the local level by the head teacher and designated teacher with the LEA lead officer and Social Services Department.

-5.3 Local child protection procedures should be used for any allegations against adults not employed in the school as well as for allegations against third parties with no involvement with the school.

-6. ACTION TAKEN BY A MEMBER OF STAFF WHO HEARS AN ALLEGATION

-- 6.1 The member of staff receiving the allegation of abuse against another member of staff or volunteer should, following the considerations of 5.2 above, report this immediately to the Headmaster, unless the Headmaster is the person against whom the allegation is made; if the Headmaster is away, the allegation should be passed to the Chair of Governors.
-The allegation should also be referred to the Designated Safeguarding Lead (DSL), unless he/she is the object of the allegation.
-If the DSL is the subject of the allegation, the allegation should be referred to the Headmaster.
-An allegation against the head should be reported to the designated teacher, who will inform the Chair of Governors without notifying the Headmaster.
-Cases which appear to meet the reporting criteria in KCSIE are to be reported straight away, will need urgent action and require immediate referral under local child protection procedures, as detailed in 7.2 below.
-In case of serious harm, the police should be informed from the outset.
-The LADO(s) should be informed within one working day of all allegations that come to an employer's attention or that are made directly to the police. - 6.2 Immediately an allegation is made, as well as consulting the LADO (Mr Jim Foy DMBC, Tel: 01302 734747/8), the Headmaster (or, in cases where the allegation is against the Headmaster, the nominated governor) should:- - (a) obtain written details of the allegation, signed and dated from the person who received the allegation (not from the child who made and/or was the subject of the allegation) and countersigned and dated by the Headmaster (or designated teacher or nominated governor where the allegation is against the head teacher); Schools must not undertake their own investigations of allegations without prior consultation with the local authority designated officer (LADO), or in the most serious cases, the police, so as not to jeopardise statutory investigations.
-In borderline cases, discussions with the LADO can be held informally and without naming the school or individual

-(b) record any information about times, dates, locations and names of potential witnesses.
+Immediately an allegation is made, as well as consulting the LADO (Mr Jim Foy DMBC, Tel: 01302 734747/8), the Headmaster (or, in cases where the allegation is against the Headmaster, the nominated governor) should:-

+- (a) obtain written details of the allegation, signed and dated from the person who received the allegation (not from the child who made and/or was the subject of the allegation) and countersigned and dated by the Headmaster (or designated teacher or nominated governor where the allegation is against the head teacher); Schools must not undertake their own investigations of allegations without prior consultation with the local authority designated officer (LADO), or in the most serious cases, the police, so as not to jeopardise statutory investigations.
+In borderline cases, discussions with the LADO can be held informally and without naming the school or individual - (b) record any information about times, dates, locations and names of potential witnesses.

-7. URGENT INITIAL ASSESSMENT OF AN ALLEGATION
+URGENT INITIAL ASSESSMENT OF AN ALLEGATION